tekknolagi/tekknolagi.github.com/_posts/2023-08-31-compiling-ml-models.md

 ## topological sort and graph transformations

+linearize the operations both for forward and backward passes

 wengert list is kind of like TAC or bytecode or IR

 ## compiling for training vs inference

 if you freeze the weights, things get a lot more efficient

+## scalar-valued is less efficient than tensor-valued

+it's kind of like programming in assembly vs a higher level language. it's much harder to make optimizations directly on the assembly. whereas if you have three bigger and more descriptive operations in your ast (`matmul`, etc), the compiler can better understand what you mean and optimize that.

 ## conclusion